Docs Menu

 Important

-When performing a bulk operation, the InsertOneModel cannot insert a document with an _id that already exists in the collection.
+When performing a bulk operation, the InsertOneModel cannot instruct insertion of a document that has an _id value that already exists in the collection.
 In this situation, the driver throws a MongoBulkWriteException.

 To update a document, create an instance of UpdateOneModel and pass the following arguments: